Updated Oct. 17, 2023

 24mm f/2.8 N-C/K/AI/AI-s Nikkor (1972-2006)

 This was the first lens to feature Nikon's Close Range Correction (CRC) technology, which permitted improved performance at close focusing distances, which was generally a weakness of wide angle's.
 Up to this point, such lenses had to be optimized for either close focus or infinity (far) focus, at the expense of the other.
 CRC now allowed for excellent performance at both ends of the focus range.
 The 24/2.8 is the best bargain among CRC lenses.
 All variants have 9 elements, but the pre-AIs have these in 7 groups rather than the 9 groups of the redesigned AI & AI-s.
-Performance is reputed by many to be a bit better in the last two versions, which also focus a tiny bit closer, but there is nothing wrong with the earlier versions, which often can be had for less cost because of their pre-AI construction.
+Performance is reputed by many to be a bit better in the last two versions, which also focus a tiny bit closer, but there is nothing wrong with the earlier versions, which can be had for lower cost because of their pre-AI construction.
 If you are seeking the absolute best (SIC) coatings on a 24/2.8, look for an AI-s with a serial # of 84xxxx and up.
-But be prepared to pay more for an AI-s, generally around $200 USD, which, frankly, is still pretty good.
+But be prepared to pay more for an AI-s, generally around $200 USD, which, frankly, is still pretty decent.
 On the other hand, the pre-AI lenses, particularly the K with its NICs, can often be had for $120 USD and the AI version for $150 USD and sometimes less, with a bit of patience :-).
 All have 7-blade apertures, except the N-C version with 6, if that is important to you (7 blades will give 14-point versus 6-point sunstars).
 One other thing to be aware of is the shorter focus throw of the AI-s, less than a quarter turn compared to just under a half a turn for its predecessors.
 This can be an important difference if you plan to use the lens for video, with the longer throw making pulling focus much easier.
-Weights dropped from 290 grams (10.2 oz) for the N-C to 250 grams (8.8 oz.) for the AI-s.
+Weights dropped from 290 grams (10.2 oz) for the N-C to 250 grams (8.8 oz) for the AI-s.

 28mm f/3.5 K Nikkor (1975-77); AI (1977-81); AI-s (1981-83)

 28mm f/2.8 AI-s Nikkor (1981-2006)

 35mm f/2.8 K/Early AI Nikkor (1974-79); AI New (1979-81); AI-s (1981-89)

 50mm f/2 H/H-C/K/AI Nikkor (1964-79)